renatofdds/aidermacs/README.md

 `architect` mode will default to using `aidermacs-default-model`.
 You may also configure the `aidermacs-architect-model` variable to specify the model to use for the Architect role if you prefer a different main model when using `architect` mode.

 By default, the `aidermacs-editor-model` is the same as `aidermacs-default-model`.
 You only need to set `aidermacs-editor-model` if you want to use a different model for the Editor role.
+This variable also respects the `AIDER_EDITOR_MODEL` environment variable, following the same priority as `aidermacs-default-model`.

 ```emacs-lisp
 (setq aidermacs-default-chat-mode 'architect)